 Etsy is one of the biggest online selling platforms mostly designed for crafty people who make unique products, so if you just have some brand-name clothes lying around, you can’t simply sell them here.

 Overall, it’s like running your own small business, so it’ll be a little more work than selling through an app like Poshmark.
+If you are interested in finding out more, you can check my guide to open an Etsy shop and make money.

 GREAT FOR: indie designers who want to create their own label